leinz/imagesort/README.rst

 Organize image files by date taken
 ==================================

-All tiff and jpg images under the given source directory are copied to the destination directory under subdirectories with names corresponding to when they are taken.
+All tiff and jpg images under the given source directory are placed in the destination directory under subdirectories with names corresponding to when they are taken.
 Files with no or invalid exif metadata are put in the ``unknown`` directory.

 The destination directory have the following structure after processing::